bvilnis/bennysbytes_old/content/en/docs/media-server/initial-setup.md

 1. In the DSM web interface, open the "Control Panel" and navigate to "Update & Restore."
 2. Update DSM to the latest version by clicking "Download" and then "Update Now."
 3. Once the update is complete, open the "Package Center" from the DSM main menu.
-4. Install essential packages such as "File Station," "Hyper Backup," and "Universal Search" by clicking "Install" for each package.
+4. Install essential packages such as "File Station and "Universal Search" by clicking "Install" for each package.

 Your Synology DS220+ NAS is now set up and ready for further configuration.
-In the next section, we will prepare the NAS for Docker and Docker Compose installation and create the necessary directories for our media server applications.
+In the next section, we will prepare the NAS for SynoCommunity package installation and create the necessary directories for our media server applications.